FordLabs x PUXD

 Summarized Insights

 We used the findings from our interviews with FordLabs employees to create a journey map of their workday.
-In creating this journey map, we highlighted parts of the work day where the employee may feel that virtual work is convenient for them and other parts of the day where they may feel disconnected from others due to working remotely.
-Finding these pain points in the schedule provided us with a valuable reference to the specific issues we are looking to solve for the employees.
+Finding pain points in the schedule provided us with a valuable reference to the specific issues we are looking to solve for the employees.

 Ideation

-Our team wanted to learn about how people interact in a virtual work environment, so we set up a workshop that consisted of our team, some other UX designers, and a few non-UX design majors to understand their thoughts while using virtual interaction tools.
-After simulating a work day in Gather, we participated in some sketching activities to help generate ideas that would improve social interactions.
+Our team wanted to learn about how people interact in a virtual work environment, so we set up a workshop with participants to understand their thoughts while using virtual interaction tools.
+After simulating a work day in Gather, we conducted some sketching activities to help generate ideas that would improve social interactions.

 S.C.A.M.P.E.R. activity where we came up with ideas to modify Gather to efficiently foster social interactions